julianschuler/keyboards/concavum-v2/README.md

 The two PCB types require different thicknesses.
 When ordering, select 0.6mm for the matrix PCB and 1.6mm for the interface PCB.
-You need at least 2 boards of each type, one of each type of board for each half.
+You need at least 2 boards of each type, one of each type per half.

 ### Assembly